kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/simulating_a_DevOps_system/_index.md

 a time-stamp for when the environment changed.
 Pressing the *production* link gives you a detailed view of what is running now.

-Typically a server periodically sends a snapshot of what is currently running to Kosli.
-Kosli only stores the new snapshot if the snapshot changes, so resending the same environment report several times will not lead to duplication of snapshots.
+Typically a server periodically sends a report of what is currently running to Kosli.
+Kosli only creates a new snapshot if the report has changes compared to previous snapshot, so resending the same environment report several times will not lead to duplication of snapshots.
 ```shell
 $ kosli environment report server production \